henryliang3027/bluetooth_enable/README.md

 BluetoothEnable is a Bluetooth plugin for [Flutter](https://www.flutter.io), to programtically request turning on Bluetooth within applications.

 This plugin is based on [bluetooth_enable_fork](https://github.com/Alystrasz/bluetooth_enable_fork).
-The Registrar class is used in the Android code of this repository, but it has been removed in Flutter 3.29.0.
-Therefore, the implementation has been rewritten in Kotlin.
+The PluginRegistry.Registrar was used in the Android code of this repository, but it was removed in Flutter 3.29.0.
+Although it is still possible to continue using Java and switch to the new FlutterPlugin interface, Kotlin is the language recommended by Google.
+Therefore, the plugin has been rewritten in Kotlin.

 ## Usage